#[derive(Params)] reference

 }

 Parameters and meters share the generated ParamId enum.
-Write from process(), read in layout():
+Write from process(), read in editor():

 // process():